olbris/mcns_website/docs/download.md

 ## Programmatic access

 You can explore the dataset interactively using the [neuPrint platform](https://neuprint.janelia.org/).
-To access the data programmatically, we recommend using the dedicated Python and an R packages:
+To access the data programmatically, we recommend using the dedicated Python and R packages:

 === "Python"